Mode of StudyPart-time

 Total tuition fees for 2023 start are to be confirmed.

 Please see our degree apprenticeships page for further information.

 Find out how to fund your studies, including the scholarships and bursaries you could get.
 You can also find more about tuition fees and living costs, including what your tuition fees cover.

 Applying from outside the UK?
 Find out about funding options for international students.

 You’ll study up to 6 modules a year.
 You may have to read several recommended books or textbooks for each module.

 You can borrow most of these from the Library.
 If you buy these, they may cost up to £60 each.

 We recommend that you budget £100 a year for photocopying, memory sticks, DVDs and CDs, printing charges, binding and specialist printing.

-The application deadline is Monday 21 August 2023.
+Application deadline 1 August 2023.
 Applications received after this date may not be considered.